Lucyjpjones/lj-fscr/README.md

     - Clear interactive buttons used for a effortless user journey.

 - **Forms**
-  - Forms used for contact form, login and register, adding/editing products and programmes, adding forum threads,user comments, and checkout details.
+  - Forms used for contact form, login and register, adding/editing products,programmes, adding forum threads, user comments, and checkout details.

   - Crispy forms used for elegant formatting.